223kazuki/blog/resources/2019-01-29-lacinia-app-tips.md

 You can try this subscription in GraphiQL.
 You will see the result will be updated in real time.
 ![Screen Shot 2019-01-28 at 3.48.09 PM.png](https://qiita-image-store.s3.amazonaws.com/0/109888/4b2a58b2-827c-3418-3452-7b5f994285ba.png)

-## Pagenation
+## Pagination
-Since it's heavy load to fetch all rikishis information at once, I will implement pagenation.
-Although GraphQL itself doesn't define how to implement pagenation, Relay, a GraphQL client, has a pagenation specification called Relay-Style Cursor Pagination. https://facebook.github.io/relay/graphql/connections.htm
+Since it's heavy load to fetch all rikishis information at once, I will implement pagination.
+Although GraphQL itself doesn't define how to implement pagination, Relay, a GraphQL client, has a pagination specification called Relay-Style Cursor Pagination. https://facebook.github.io/relay/graphql/connections.htm

 It wraps resource list in a entity named connection to give cursor to each data.
 And as it also has start cursor and end cursor, it can get next page.
 It is good for implementing infinite scroll.
-In query fo Relay-Style Cursor Pagination, you can specify following arguments.
-In normal usecase, you should use after and first.
+In query for Relay-Style Cursor Pagination, you can specify following arguments.
+In normal use cases, you should use after and first.

 * after ...
 Get resources after the cursor.
 * first ...
 Get first n resources.